KIDERM

 Program Model

 KIDERM delivers structured education directly in schools through trained volunteers.
-The program focuses entirely on prevention, awareness, and early recognition, without performing medical interventions.
+The model focuses on prevention, awareness, and early recognition, without performing medical procedures.

 National & Global Reach